Communicating with Parents and Students

 - How does our district hold ed tech companies and other service providers accountable for maintaining the confidentiality of the student data they receive?

-Create an FAQ handout (you can always adapt the one on pages 16-18 of this Student Data Privacy Communications Guide) and provide it to parents at least once annually.
-You could also print out or link to our Parents’ Guide to Student Data Privacy.
+You can see if your district has a student privacy FAQ handout, or create your own (you can always adapt the one on pages 16-18 of this Student Data Privacy Communications Guide) and provide it to parents.

 - Fairfax County Privacy Page